Correlating Resonant Di-Higgs and Tri-Higgs Production to $H\to VV$ in the 2HDM

-Next, we consider the relevant constraints on $H$ production and decay, assuming as above that $m_H\gg v$, corresponding to the decoupling limit under the assumption that $|Z_6|\lesssim\mathcal{O}(1)$.
+Next, we consider the relevant constraints on $H$ production and decay in the decoupling regime.
 In this setup, the vector boson fusion production cross section is suppressed.
 However, the second Higgs doublet $\mathcal H_2$ couples to top quarks [cf.~\eq{yukawas}], which induces gluon fusion production of $A$ and $H$ via a top quark loop.
-In light of \eq{ghff}, the gluon fusion cross section $gg\to H$ is given by
+Using \eq{ghff} with $\varepsilon=1$, the gluon fusion cross section $gg\to H$ is given by

 where $H_\text{SM}$ is a hypothetical scalar with a mass of $m_H$ and with couplings to gauge bosons and fermions that coincide with those of the SM Higgs boson.